How to Make a Round Handbag

 Step 9: Sew the Lining to the zipper

 Place the outer bag inside the lining bag right sides together.
-Sew the turned under lining zipper sides to the underside raw edge of the zipper and clip.
-Sew the zipper side to just the top of the zipper not the sides.
-You will finish the sides off by hand.
+Place the turned under lining zipper sides to the underside raw edge of the zipper and clip.
+Sew the zipper side to just the long edges of the zipper not the ends.
+You will finish the ends off by hand.

 Step 10: finish the bag